 Charleston County, in partnership with the South Carolina Department of Transportation (SCDOT) is proposing to make improvements to HWY 78 from Rivers Avenue (US 52) to the intersection of HWY 78 and Berlin G. Myers Parkway (SC 165).
 The Project is generally located along the existing alignment of HWY 78 for approximately 8.0 miles between Rivers Avenue and Berlin G. Myers Parkway.
 This project is currently proposed to be wholly funded by Charleston County as part of the Transportation Sales Tax Program.
-The project will follow the provisions of the National Environmental Policy Act (NEPA) as to remain eligible for federal funding and to ultimately comply with provisions of Section 404 of the Clean Water Act.
+The project will follow the provisions of the Federal Environmental Process as to remain eligible for federal funding and to ultimately comply with provisions of Section 404 of the Clean Water Act.

 The HWY Route 78 Corridor is a known source of congestion in the tri-county area.
 Important features along the corridor include the Wannamaker County Park, Trident Medical Center, Charleston Southern University, and the Exchange Park (fairgrounds).

 HWY 78 serves as a vital connection to I-26 and provides a direct route between Summerville and North Charleston.

 The corridor also contains dense commercial, industrial, and residential development with numerous driveway access points and unsignalized intersections.
 The SCDOT, Berkeley-Charleston-Dorchester Council of Governments (BCDCOG), Dorchester County, and Charleston County have all explored options for improvements within the corridor.
 Past and ongoing studies and projects include, but are not limited to:

 - The SCDOT HWY 78 University Boulevard Roadway Safety Assessment.

 - HWY 78, College Park Road, and Ladson Road Intersection Alternative Traffic Analysis.